rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 # Comparison of cuDF and Pandas

-cuDF is a DataFrame library that closely matches the Pandas API, but leverages NVIDIA GPUs for performing computations for speed.
-However, there are some differences between cuDF and Pandas, both in terms API and behavior.
+cuDF is a DataFrame library that closely matches the Pandas API, but it is *not* a full drop-in replacement for Pandas.
+There are some differences between cuDF and Pandas, both in terms of API and behaviour.
 This page documents the similarities and differences between cuDF and Pandas.

 ## Supported operations